The Sixth Man

 Willie Ray, 65, has been an usher for Carolina Athletics for the past 27 years — and a Carolina fan for years before that.
 Known among colleagues and fans alike for his friendly demeanor, Ray uses simple acts of generosity and observation to cultivate community while navigating retirement.

-After losing his wife, Willie Ray raised his children alone.
+After losing his wife, Willie Ray raised their children alone.
 "I had to learn how to be a single parent, and that wasn't easy," he says.
 He reflects similarly on his own childhood, “Nobody was there to show me what to do…I was always listening and observing...
 I learned how to be a man and how to carry myself by watching other people."

-"My mind is still young, but my body just can't keep up like it used to.
+Though retired, Willie Ray stays close to the communities he loves through his work as a UNC Athletics usher.
+While navigating retirement, Ray notes that, "time waits for no one… My mind is still young, but my body just can't keep up like it used to.
 When you get older you’ve got to find something you love to fill your time.”
+And for Willie Ray, beading and bleeding Carolina Blue lets his love linger in every interaction with the people he meets in and outside the stadium.